AllPoland/ResearchProject891/Assets/Text/TerminalDocuments/README.txt

             y'know, murdered people?

 Abernathy | I'm done.
 24 hours.
-            You or them.
-Will be a hero, or are you a coward?
+            You or him.
             Your choice.

-> Pause for 5.60 seconds
+> Pause for 21.60 seconds

 Collins   | I'm sorry.